Prime Minister's XI

-The Prime Minister's XI or PM's XI (formerly Australian Prime Minister's Invitation XI) is an invitational cricket team picked by the Prime Minister of Australia (assisted by the Australian national selectors) for an annual warm up match before the official test match.
-The match is held at the Manuka Oval in Canberra against an overseas touring team.
-The Australian team usually consists of up-and-coming grade cricketers from the Canberra region and state players.
+The Prime Minister's XI or PM's XI (formerly Australian Prime Minister's Invitation XI) is an invitational cricket team picked by the Prime Minister of Australia—assisted by the Australian national selectors.
+They play once a year as a warm-up match to an official test match.
+All matches are held at Manuka Oval in Canberra against an overseas touring team.

 History

 In 1962–63, Sir Donald Bradman came out of retirement to play for the Prime Minister's XI against the Marylebone Cricket Club.
 It was the last time Bradman ever played competitive cricket, and he was freakishly bowled by Brian Statham for just four runs.
 When Bradman returned to the pavilion, he told then-Prime Minister Robert Menzies, "It wouldn't happen in a thousand years.
 Anyway, that's my final appearance at the wicket."

 In 2003, there was a match between the PM's XI and an ATSIC Chairperson's XI held at Adelaide Oval.

 The match on 2 December 2005 had to end early due to the Canberra storms, with Australia getting 4/316, and West Indies finishing in the 31st over at 3/174.
 The PM's XI won by six runs using the Duckworth-Lewis method, the first time in the fixture's history to be decided using the method.

 In 2014, the Prime Minister's XI suffered the biggest defeat in the history of the match against England after being bowled out for just 92.